microsoft/datashaper/javascript/app-framework/docs/markdown/app-framework.appprofile.getfieldwells.md

 ## AppProfile.getFieldWells property

-Profiles can indicate what child profiles they can support.
-These will be added as "field wells" to be filled in.
-If a slot is not filled, it will render a dropdown that shows the list of all matching profile resources in the current package.
+Profiles can indicate interactive field wells to display directly in the resource tree.
+These field wells can be populated by the resources, and will be rendered as a dropdown.
+Each field well can also dictate an onChange that updates the resource (e.g., sets an input binding).

 <b>Signature:</b>